brimdata/super/book/src/formats/tsup.md

-# Super (SUP) Format
+# Super Text (TSUP) Format

 ## 1. Introduction

-Super (SUP) is the human-readable, text-based serialization format for [super-structured data](model.md).
+Super Text (TSUP) is the human-readable, text-based serialization format for [super-structured data](model.md).

-SUP builds upon the elegant simplicity of JSON with [type decorators](#22-type-decorators) Where the type of a value is not implied by its syntax, a type decorator is appended to the value interposed with double colons to establish a concrete type for every value expressed in source text.
+TSUP builds upon the elegant simplicity of JSON with [type decorators](#22-type-decorators) Where the type of a value is not implied by its syntax, a type decorator is appended to the value interposed with double colons to establish a concrete type for every value expressed in source text.

-SUP is also a superset of JSON in that all JSON documents are valid SUP values.
+TSUP is also a superset of JSON in that all JSON documents are valid TSUP values.

-## 2. The SUP Format
+## 2. The TSUP Format

-A SUP text is a sequence of UTF-8 characters organized either as a bounded input or an unbounded stream.
+A TSUP text is a sequence of UTF-8 characters organized either as a bounded input or an unbounded stream.

 The input text is organized as a sequence of one or more values optionally